-13. TRUSTEES' AND OFFICERS' INSURANCE
+13. Trustees' and Officers' insurance

-The Academy Trust has opted into the Department for Education's risk protection arrangement (RPA), an alternative to insurance where UK government funds cover losses that arise.
-This scheme protects trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on Academy Trust business, and provides cover up to £10,000,000.
-It is not possible to quantify the Trustees and officers indemnity element from the overall cost of the RPA scheme.
+The Academy Trust has opted into the Department of Education's risk protection arrangement (RPA), an alternative to insurance where UK government funds cover losses that arise.
+This scheme protects Trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business, and provides cover up to £10,000,000.
+It is not possible to quantify the Trustees and officers indemnity element from the overall cost of the RPA scheme membership.